Safavid occupation of Basra

 The Safavid occupation of Basra (1697–1701) took place between 26 March 1697 and 9 March 1701.
-It was the second time that the important Persian Gulf city had fallen to the Iranian Safavid Empire.
+It was the second time that the important Persian Gulf city had fallen to Safavid Iran.

-Basra, located in present-day Iraq, had already been under Safavid control from 1508 to 1524, when it was lost upon Shah ("King") Ismail I's death.
-In the ensuing period, the Ottomans, rivals of the Safavids, managed to establish nominal rule over the city.
+Basra, located in present-day Iraq, had already been under Safavid control from 1508 to 1524, when it was lost upon Shah Ismail I's death.
+In the ensuing period, the Ottoman Empire, rivals of the Safavids, managed to establish nominal rule over the city.
 De facto rule of Basra remained in the hands of the local Arab Al-Mughamis tribe, a branch of the Banu'l-Muntafiq.
 In 1596, the Ottoman governor of Basra, Ali Pasha, sold his office to a local named Afrasiyab.
 Over the next c.
 70 years, Basra was considered a hereditary eyalet under Afrasiyab and his descendants.

-The Safavid attempts to retake Basra in 1624, 1625, and 1628–1629 proved unsuccessful, through a combination of Portuguese interference, pressing concerns on other fronts and, finally, Shah Abbas the Great's (r.
+The Safavid attempts to retake Basra in 1624, 1625, and 1628–1629 proved unsuccessful, through a combination of Imperial Portuguese interference, pressing concerns on other fronts and, finally, Shah Abbas the Great's (r.
 1588–1629) death.
 Basra continued to be pulled towards the Safavids due to geographical and economic reasons.
 Issues related to pilgrimage, uneasy Ottoman relations with the rulers of Basra, and unrest in the southern part of Ottoman-held Iraq continued to irk the Safavids and prompt Safavid involvement in southern Iraq.
-When the Safavids were given the opportunity to regain territory in Iraq under Shah Suleiman I (r.
+When the Safavids were allowed to regain territory in Iraq under Shah Suleiman I (r.
 1666–1694) however, they did not act.
 For instance, in 1667, when the Ottomans conducted a punitive expedition to Basra, its ruler Husayn Pasha of the Afrasiyab dynasty evacuated the city's population to Safavid territory and offered control of Basra to the Safavids.
 Shah Suleiman I dismissed Husayn Pasha's pleas as he did not want to antagonize the Ottomans.